 - No Accountant's Copy.
 You can share your QuickBooks for Mac file with your accountant, but you won't be able to continue work in it.
-To find out how to do this, search for "roundtrip" in online Help. - Online payroll.
+To find out how to do this, search for "round-trip" in online Help. - Online payroll.
 QuickBooks for Mac exchanges data with the online QuickBooks Payroll for Mac service.
 Payroll is not part of QuickBooks for Mac as it is on Windows. - Limited 3rd party app integration.
 Any applications that rely on the QuickBooks SDK, WebConnector, or App Center to access QuickBooks data will not integrate with QuickBooks for Mac. - Basic online banking.
 QuickBooks for Mac offers online banking statement downloads using DirectConnect or WebConnect.
 However, transactions can only be added to the account register one at a time, and not as many financial institutions support QuickBooks for Mac.
-Full list - Online Bill Pay - Price levels.
-Price levels make it easy to change the prices of many items at once, for example to discount all your items during a sale. - Reports.
+Full list - Online Bill Pay.
+QuickBooks for Mac currently doesn't support online BillPay. - Price levels.
+QuickBooks for Mac currently doesn't support price levels. - Reports.
 QuickBooks for Windows has more reports than QuickBooks for Mac. - Premier and Enterprise versions.
 There's only one version of QuickBooks for Mac. - Inventory.
 QuickBooks for Mac does not have units of measure or assembly items. - Multicurrency.
 QuickBooks for Mac does not support multicurrency.